exakat/exakat/docs/Rules.rst

 ###################

-Multiples exclusive comparisons may be replaced by `'in_array() <http://www.php.net/in_array>`_.
+Multiples exclusive comparisons may be replaced by `in_array() <http://www.php.net/in_array>`_.

-`'in_array() <http://www.php.net/in_array>`_ makes the alternatives more readable, especially when the number of alternatives is large.
+`in_array() <http://www.php.net/in_array>`_ makes the alternatives more readable, especially when the number of alternatives is large.
 In fact, the list of alternative may even be set in a variable, and centralized for easier management.

-Even two 'or' comparisons are slower than using a `'in_array() <http://www.php.net/in_array>`_ call.
+Even two 'or' comparisons are slower than using a `in_array() <http://www.php.net/in_array>`_ call.
 More calls are even slower than just two.
 This is a micro-optimisation : speed gain is low, and marginal.
 Code centralisation is a more significant advantage.

 .. code-block:: php